Someone to deal with us on your behalf

-You can use a POA or guardianship and administration order to appoint someone to act on your behalf.
+Use a Power of Attorney (POA) or guardianship and administration order, to appoint someone to act on your behalf.
 The POA or order must show your representative can act on your behalf for financial matters.

 You’ll need to provide us with both of the following: